AccumulateNetwork/accumulate/docs/generators/gen-enum.md

     aliases: [otherName] # optional
 ```

-A definition file can define any number of types, and each type can define any
+A definition file can have multiple types, each of which can have multiple
-number of values.
+values.
 Each value must have a unique name and value.
-The example
+The example above would
-above would generate `const MyTypeValueOne MyType = 1`.
-The Go template does not
+generate `const MyTypeValueOne MyType = 1`.
+The Go template does not generate
-generate the type delcaration, e.g. `type MyType int`.
+the type delcaration, e.g. `type MyType int`.

 - `value` is the underlying value.
 - `description` (optional) is appended to the value's doc comment.